 OMB Circular A-136, Financial Reporting Requirements, requires that the presentation aligns with the goals and outcomes identified in the agency's strategic plan.
-The strategic goals presented in GSA's Consolidated Statements of Net Cost are derived from the missions of the agency's two largest service organizations: PBS, which manages the FBF, and FAS, which manages the ASF.
+The strategic goals presented in GSA's Consolidated Statements of Net Cost are derived from the missions of the agency's two largest service organizations: the Public Buildings Service (PBS), which manages the Federal Buildings Fund, and the Federal Acquisition Service (FAS), which manages the Acquisition Services Fund.